Dr Sujata Allan, MBBS, DCH

 Dr Steve Fraser, PhD, AEP, ESSAM

-Dr Steve Fraser is Discipline Leader: Clinical Exercise in the School of Exercise and Nutrition Sciences at Deakin University, and is also the Director of Deakin’s Masters of Clinical Exercise Physiology.
+Dr Steve Fraser is Discipline Leader: Clinical Exercise in the School of Exercise and Nutrition Sciences at Deakin University, the Director of Deakin’s Masters of Clinical Exercise Physiology, and a member of Deakin’s Institute for Physical Activity and Nutrition.
 He is passionate about exercise for the prevention and management of common chronic diseases, with a particular focus on cancer, as well as chronic kidney disease, diabetes, and obesity.
 He has considerable experience in the development and implementation of clinical exercise intervention trials, with a focus on integrating AEPs in clinical settings to improve health outcomes in individuals with chronic disease.
 Dr Fraser has published >40 manuscripts in relation to clinical exercise.
 He is currently Vice President of the Council for Heads of Exercise Sport and Movement Science as well as a member of the Exercise and Sport Science Australia Accreditation Council.

 Professor Felice Jacka is an NHMRC Career Development Fellow at Deakin University where she is director of the new Food and Mood Centre.
 She is founder and president of the International Society for Nutritional Psychiatry Research (ISNPR) and the Australian Alliance for the Prevention of Mental Disorders (APMD).
 Professor Jacka has pioneered and led a highly innovative program of research that examines how individuals’ diets, and other lifestyle behaviours, interact with the risk for mental health problems.
 Her current work focuses closely on the links between diet, gut health and mental and brain health.
 This research is being carried out with the ultimate goal of developing new, evidence-based prevention and treatment strategies for mental disorders.

-Dr. Nirala Jacobi, BHSc, ND (USA) graduated from Bastyr University in 1998 with a doctorate in naturopathic medicine.
+Dr. Nirala Jacobi graduated from Bastyr University in 1998 with a doctorate in naturopathic medicine.
 She practised as a primary care physician in Montana for 7 years before arriving in Australia.

 Nirala is considered one of Australia’s leading expert in the treatment of small intestine bacterial overgrowth (SIBO), a common cause of IBS.
 In 2016, she presented her Bi-phasic Diet Protocol at the SIBO Symposium in Portland, Oregon.
 In 2017 she presented at the Integrative SIBO conference in Chicago.
 She was also the main organizer of the first Australian SIBO Summit held in Melbourne and Sydney in October 2016.